japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaContinuousReader.md

   start: Optional[Offset]): Unit
 ----

-NOTE: `setStartOffset` is part of the <<spark-sql-streaming-ContinuousReader.adoc#setStartOffset, ContinuousReader Contract>> to...FIXME.
+NOTE: `setStartOffset` is part of the <<spark-sql-streaming-ContinuousReader.md#setStartOffset, ContinuousReader Contract>> to...FIXME.

 `setStartOffset`...FIXME